Study in Germany from Nepal, Your Complete 2026 Guide

 Work Rights

-International students in Germany can work 140 full days OR 280 half days per year (raised from 120 days in March 2024).
-During se… read more
+International students in Germany can work 140 full days or 280 half days per year, raised from 120 days in March 2024 under the S… read more

 PR Pathway